-My name is Clara and my pronouns are she/her/hers.
+My name is Clara.
 I have both a Bachelors degree and Masters degree in Social Work.
 As a very young child I identified that I wanted to be a psychiatrist, and what I meant by that was that I wanted to be a therapist.
 I have deep compassion for my clients and it means a great deal to me when they honour me with their stories.
 I like to spend the first session exploring what brought them to my office, in order to see how I feel I can best help them; after this I share my ideas so that we may form a treatment plan together.
 I provide education on the therapies I practice, so my clients can understand how they help and what our work together will look like.

-My choice to become a Social Worker has shaped my approach, helping me to be very client-centred, to grasp the significant effects of oppression and marginalization, and to appreciate complex systems within families, for instance.
+My choice to become a Social Worker has shaped my approach, helping me to be very client-centred, to grasp the significant effects of oppression, discrimination, and marginalization, and to appreciate complex systems within families, for instance.
 My work in community mental health has also given me a strong background in assessing and treating mental illness, mental health challenges, and addiction.
 However, I do not make diagnoses or prescribe medication.

 I am registered with ICBC, the First Nations Health Authority (FNHA), and the Crime Victim's Assistance Program (CVAP).

 BCCSW Reg # 09760 & BCACC Reg # 19919

 I acknowledge that I live and carry out my work on the unceded ancestral homelands of the hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh-speaking peoples.
 I consider myself grateful to be here.